Bill Weld Launches Exploratory Committee To Challenge Donald Trump For Republican Nomination In 2020

 Does He Stand A Chance?

-Probably not, say Hill writer Max Greenwood and John Bowden, who note that the Republican Party has largely – indeed, almost unanimously – rallied behind Trump.
-They suggest that neither Weld, nor anybody, can unseat Trump for the Republican nomination in 2020.
+Probably not, say Hill writers Max Greenwood and John Bowden, who note that the Republican Party has largely – indeed, almost unanimously – rallied behind Trump.
+They suggest that neither Weld nor anybody can unseat Trump for the Republican nomination in 2020.

 Similarly, as reported by the Inquisitr, Weld’s “small-l libertarian[ism],” as he himself describes it, as well as his shifting party loyalties, are going to hurt him, says Massachusetts GOP state party Chairman Steve Stepanek.